LesiaChaban/gdk-oci-oke-workshop/05-configure-app/configure-app.md

 	</copy>
 	```

 12. Set the environment variable `K8S_NAMESPACE` to store your Kubernetes namespace.
+This value is used in the Kubernetes yml files used to deploy your application to OKE.

 	```bash
 	<copy>